Communities Mental Health and Wellbeing Fund for Adults 2025/26

 We are welcoming any application from eligible groups that can demonstrate activities or services that seek to improve the mental health and wellbeing, particularly ones that are community led.
 Based on local needs in East Renfrewshire we are particularly interested in projects addressing the following needs:

-- Suicide prevention.
+- Suicide Prevention

-The fund also aims to support the groups most affected by the cost of living crisis, and for this reason we are particularly interested in project supporting the following groups:
+The fund also aims to support the groups most affected by the cost-of-living crisis, and for this reason we are particularly interested in project supporting the following groups:

-- Older people
+- Older people (aged 50 and above)

 This fund has a specific focus on adults’ mental health and wellbeing, in this case adults are classed as anyone over the age of 16 years old.

-Up to £2000 – Small Grant
+Up to £2,000 – Small Grant

-£2,001 up to £10,000 – Medium Grant
+£2,001 up to £15,000 – Project Grant

 Deadlines: